Caodaism: Twelve-fold hierarchy

 Caodaists believe that there are various ranks of divine spirits: Thần ("Holy Spirits"), Thánh ("saints"), Tiên ("Immortals"), and Phật ("Buddhas").
 Each of these ranks can be further divided in the three grades of Thiên (Heavenly), Nhân (Human) and Địa (Earthly), forming a twelve-fold hierarchy that reflects the twelve-fold earthly hierarchy of the Caodaist church.
 Below those ranks are the spirits of matters, plants, animals and humans.
 All spirits may evolve to attain higher rank based on present deeds.
 Disembodied spirits fulfill a number of roles: they are benefactors of mankind, messengers and instructors of the truth.
 Quan Âm is regarded as the exemplary goddess of the Buddhas, Lý Bạch (Li Bai) of the Immortals, and Quan Vũ (Guan Yu) of the Saints.

 The Cao Đài pantheon counts three main prophets, as illustrated on a plaque at the entrance of the Tay Ninh Temple: Victor Hugo (to please the French), since he gave many teachings and also the text of a number of important prayers.
 He himself practiced spiritism on the island of Jersey from 1852 to 1855, and predicted that he would become the prophet of a new religion to merge European and Asian mysticism.
-Sun Yat-sen (for the Chinese) and Trang Trinh, the Vietnamese Nostradamus (for the Vietnamese).
+Sun Yat-sen (for the Chinese) and Trạng Trình, the Vietnamese Nostradamus (for the Vietnamese).